ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * Each record consists of a key, a value, and a timestamp.
 * Producers publish data records to topic and consumers subscribe to topics.
 When a record is produced without specifying a partition, a partition will be chosen using a hash of the key.
 If the record did not provide a timestamp, the producer will stamp the record with its current time (creation time or log append time).
 Producers hold a pool of buffer to keep records not yet transmitted to the server.
 * Kafka store log data in its `log.dir` and topic maps to subdirectories in this log directory.
-* **Kafka** uses topics with a pub/sub combined with queue model: it uses the concept of consumer group to divide the processing over a collection of consumer processes, running in parallel, and message can be broadcasted to multiple groups.
+* **Kafka** uses topics with a pub/sub combined with queue model: it uses the concept of consumer group to divide the processing over a collection of consumer processes, running in parallel, and messages can be broadcasted to multiple groups.
 * Consumer performs asynchronous pull to the connected broker via the subscription to a topic.

 The figure below illustrates one topic having multiple partitions, replicated within the broker cluster: